BCDevOps/developer-experience/docs/kcMigration/sso-migration-notification.md

 Starting on September 24, 2020 a second vanity name will be available for accessing your dev SSO services.
 This change will continue to add an oidc.gov.bc.ca name to each of the SSO environments over the coming weeks, completing the addition of a second name in the production SSO service on October 8, 2020.

-This service name migration will carry out in the sequence of dev, test and then prod.
+The new service name will be enabled in the sequence of dev, test and then prod SSO.
 For each environment, here are the major steps:

 - Step 1 - Enable new service name `*.oidc.gov.bc.ca`.